 Backpacking and Camping

 Early in the school year, we will take a five-day rock climbing trip where you will learn how to belay, climb, and rappel.
 Never climbed before?
-Don’t worry, we work within your level of comfort and help you take steps forward (or upward in this case)!
+Don’t worry, we work within your level of comfort and help you take steps forward (or upward in this case).
 Climbing is going to teach you a lot about faith, trust, and courage.
 And when you are done climbing for the day, good food, a campfire, and deep conversation will put the finishing touches on a memorable experience!

 The whole Kairos class will embark on a multi-day trip in the absolutely incredible San Juan Islands!
 You’ll work together with other Kairos students to plan, prepare, and make the trip a reality.
 God will use kayaking to not only develop your physical leadership skills, but your spiritual leadership as well.
 Sea kayaking can be one of the most peaceful ways to encounter God, especially when you have the possibility of kayaking next to Orca whales!

 Although no previous experience is required for the outdoor sports, we expect you to arrive with a good base fitness level.
-Running two miles without stopping or steadily hiking five miles (with a 20 lbs. backpack) are examples of acceptable “base fitness levels”.
+Running two miles without stopping or steadily hiking five miles (with a 20 lbs. backpack) are examples of acceptable “base fitness levels.”
 If you have any questions about the physical requirements of this program, please email the Kairos Seattle school leader, Brian Meaden (email@example.com).Close

 All fees are broken down into four payments throughout the year:

 Kairos partners with Oak Hills Christian College (OHCC) in Bemidji, MN.
 OHCC recognizes the value and importance of a discipleship school.
 Students who attend and graduate Kairos in good standing can be granted transfer credits to OHCC.
 OHCC is committed to working diligently to grant the most generous transfer possible for all Kairos students.
 In addition to the transfer credits, they will offer a $2,000 scholarship to all Kairos students.
-For more information about OHCC visit their website at www.oakhills.edu.
+For more information about OHCC visit their website at www.oakhills.edu

-For students planning on furthering their education after Kairos, colleges and universities may grant credits for your course work and training from a program such as ours, but they require you to provide the proper documentation.
+For students planning on furthering their education after Kairos, colleges and universities may grant credit for your coursework and training from a program such as ours, but they require you to provide the proper documentation.
 The field of study that a student chooses to go into can also determine whether credits will be given.
 The student is responsible for contacting their school and/or academic advisor regarding receiving academic credit.
 We will provide the student with the proper academic documentation that may be required.
 While you are able to receive credit for graduating Kairos, we are not an accredited school.Close